Barberini family

-The House of Barberini are a family of the Italian nobility that rose to prominence in 17th century Rome.
+The House of Barberini is a family of the Italian nobility that rose to prominence in the 17th century Rome.
 Their influence peaked with the election of Cardinal Maffeo Barberini to the papal throne in 1623, as Pope Urban VIII.
 Their urban palace, the Palazzo Barberini, completed in 1633 by Bernini, today houses Italy's Galleria Nazionale d'Arte Antica (National Gallery of Ancient Art).

 Early history

-The Barberini family were originally a family of minor nobility from the Tuscan town of Barberino Val d'Elsa, who settled in Florence during the early part of the 11th century.
+The Barberini family was originally a family of minor nobility from the Tuscan town of Barberino Val d'Elsa, who settled in Florence during the early part of the 11th century.

 Carlo Barberini (1488–1566) and his brother Antonio Barberini (1494–1559) were successful Florentine grain, wool and textile merchants.
 In 1530 Antonio participated in the defense of the Florentine Republic but after the capture of the city by Imperial troops, and the return to power of the Medici, Antonio grew weary of Medici rule and left Florence in 1537 to oversee Barberini business in Rome.

 In 1552, Carlo's son Francesco followed his uncle to Rome and business flourished.
-Francesco became a very rich man and bought a number of high offices within government and the Catholic church.
+Francesco became a very rich man and bought several high offices within government and the Catholic church.
 In 1559, his uncle Antonio was murdered by forces loyal to the Medici.

-Francesco continued to build his fortune and amass titles until his death in 1600.
-Ordinarily his estate would have been "fined" by the Camera Apostolica for operating a business while holding church office but his relatives successfully appealed to the head of the organization Francesco had, himself, once directed.
-The continuation of Barberini business fell to his nephews (the sons of his brother, also Antonio Barberini, who had died in 1571) including Maffeo Barberini.
+Francesco continued to build his fortune and amass titles until he died in 1600.
+Ordinarily, his estate would have been "fined" by the Camera Apostolica for operating a business while holding church office but his relatives successfully appealed to the head of the organization Francesco had, himself, once directed.
+The continuation of Barberini's business fell to his nephews (the sons of his brother, Antonio Barberini, who had died in 1571) including Maffeo Barberini.